 Of course, using matching bins is another easy way to bring a visually calm uniformity to any space, but bins can be very expensive.
-Rather than opting for less expensive bins that often break after a couple years, select a higher-quality bin you know you’ll love for years to come.
+Rather than opting for less expensive bins that often break after a couple of years, select a higher-quality bin you know you’ll love for years to come.
 Buy a few to start with, mixing them in with hand-me-downs or garage sale finds, and build your collection bit by bit each year.

 Once you have the bins, bowls, and boxes arranged in a way that boosts student independence, snap a picture of the space.
-Take time to model how to gather supplies from these students supply stations, and give students time to practice what you’ve modeled while giving them immediate feedback.
+Take time to model how to gather supplies from these student supply stations, and give students time to practice what you’ve modeled while giving them immediate feedback.

 Hire students for a few class jobs to help maintain this organization day-to-day.
-Station Managers can dust and organize materials at each supply station during tidy up time each day.
+Station Managers can dust and organize materials at each supply station during tidy-up time each day.
 The photos you took of the space can help students who need scaffolding for this job.
-A Student Supply Supervisor can inventory your supplies at the end of each day, and leave you a little note if you need to make copies of commonly-used recording sheets, or replenish the paper drawer before tomorrow.
+A Student Supply Supervisor can inventory your supplies at the end of each day, and leave you a note if you need to make copies of commonly-used recording sheets, or replenish the paper drawer before tomorrow.

-Maintaining Organization of Student Desks or Cubbies
+Maintaining the Organization of Student Desks or Cubbies

 As you know, there is a spectrum of organization skills when it comes to desk organization for students.
-Many teachers now use flexible seating, and have students store what would be inside a desk in a cubby.
+Many teachers now use flexible seating and have students store what would be inside a desk in a cubby.
 If that’s the case for you, replace “desk” with “cubby” for all the information shared here.

 Model your expectations for taking items out of desks, and putting them back carefully so they last all year.
 Give students time to practice these expectations as you give immediate feedback.
 Start with one or two students practicing as the rest of the class observes and shares what they notice.
 Then, dismiss groups of students to practice while you carefully watch and share positive feedback or advice.

 Within the first few days of school, it will be immediately apparent who needs organizational scaffolding when it comes to their desk.
-These students often benefit from a photo or diagram of an organized desk that can be used as a guide to get their space in order during tidy up time each day.
+These students often benefit from a photo or diagram of an organized desk that can be used as a guide to get their space in order during tidy-up time each day.

 For more general desk organization support in your classroom, consider hiring Desk Elves.
-During tidy up time each day, these students walk around and quickly peek inside each desk to make sure students aren’t storing unneeded items like knick-knacks, loose papers, a hoard of pencils, or any shared supplies.
-If a Desk Elf sees any of these items, he/she places a tidy up ticket on that desk so the student knows they need to get organized before heading home for the day.
+During tidy-up time each day, these students walk around and quickly peek inside each desk to make sure students aren’t storing unneeded items like knick-knacks, loose papers, a hoard of pencils, or any shared supplies.
+If a Desk Elf sees any of these items, he/she places a tidy-up ticket on that desk so the student knows they need to get organized before heading home for the day.

 Collaboration Is The Key To Classroom Organization

 Keep in mind, collaboration between students and teachers makes it easier to maintain organizational structures in the classroom.
 Although these routines and jobs help students take ownership of their organized learning environment, it is essential they see you placing value on an organized space too.
-There is no better way to do this than by participating in tidy up time each day.
-Show students you get organized right alongside them by helping with class jobs, and organizing your own work space.
+There is no better way to do this than by participating in tidy-up time each day.
+Show students you get organized right alongside them by helping with class jobs and organizing your own workspace.

-This post contains Amazon Affiliate links to make it easier for you find the organizational tools shared in this post.
+This post contains Amazon Affiliate links to make it easier for you to find the organizational tools shared in this post.
 To see all my favorite Amazon finds, visit my Amazon Influencer page here.